farmera/sare_grant/spectral_indices.md

 In coming sections we'll discuss how to achieve this degree of scaling along with strategies for interpreting various vegetation indices under different environmental conditions.
 Luckily, open-source software and image processing tools exist to make these tasks accessible.

+To estimate future crop performance using remote sensing data one must ascertain the relationship between sugarcane's specific spectral signature and its yield.

 ###### References